oliverepper/lektor-webpack-html-helper/README.md

 # lektor-webpack-html-helper

 This is a plugin for Lektor that adds support for generating templates with webpacks HtmlWebpackPlugin.
-These templates can be generated into the assets folder which will be observed for newly created or modified html files.
+These templates can be generated into Lektors assets folder which will be observed for newly created or modified html files.
-These files will then be copied over to Lektors template folder so that they can be used by Lektor.
+These files will then be copied over to Lektors templates folder so that they can be used by Lektor.
 This plugin depends on the [lektor-webpack-support](https://github.com/lektor/lektor-webpack-support) plugin to be really useful.

 # webpack/webpack.config.js